 The following guidelines apply to music education and the use of music as a pedagogical tool in the classroom.
-Guidance for extra-curricular music activities (choir, band, orchestra, musical theatre, dance) will be provided at a later date.

 The Department of Education and Early Childhood Development recognizes the positive effect of music on the social and emotional well-being of students, as well as the pedagogical impact on language and cognitive development.

-Wind instruments and singing will be permitted provided that health and safety measures are applied (physical distancing, increased cleaning and disinfection).
+Wind instruments and singing will be permitted provided that health and safety measures are applied (physical distancing, and increased cleaning and disinfection).
+When class groupings are not being maintained (i.e. extra curricular rehearsals), students must use community masks.